Add Blog Subtitle's.

 An administrative data refresh will ensure that you process the claims and supplemental data received later in the measurement year, not those included in your initial production run.
 This step is typically completed in March or April (depending on your claims lag) to give you enough time to review and validate the results.
 Make sure your auditor approves all supplemental data by March 30.

 The medical record review validation (MRRV) process uses like-measure groupings to validate all hybrid abstraction.
 You need to send your auditor final numerator-compliant counts for all measures and exclusions by May 9, 2018.
 This is earlier than in years past, so make sure you account for this in your project plan.

 Looking for insight on what you should be doing right now to make HEDIS 2018 as successful as possible?
-Attend our webinar Wednesday, July 19, at 1 p.m.
-ET.
-You’ll have the opportunity to pose your questions directly to our quality measurement and reporting experts.
+Watch our on-demand webinar, "the ant and the grasshopper: getting a jump on HEDIS® 2018."

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA).